 A number of properties are common for all objects.
-These will be explained in a separate section: Editing object properties.
+These will be explained in a separate section: Common properties for objects.

 Drawing straight lines

 To draw a straight line, choose the 'Draw Straight Line' icon from the toolbar on the left side of the screen.
 In the design area, click the starting position for your line, then click the end position.